inaka/elvis_core/doc_rules/elvis_style/no_import.md

 `import` attributes should not be used.
-The benefits of not writing fully-qualified names for some functions are largely outweighed by the complexity that this introduces when trying to debug the code.
+The benefits of not writing fully-qualified names for some functions are largely outweighed by the complexity that using `import` introduces when trying to debug code.

 > Works on `.beam` file?
 Yes!